-- a) Input Filters: Input moderation tools detect unsafe prompts (e.g. blocking malicious code).
-The tools need to be tailored to understand domain-specific risks. - b) Digital Forensics Tools for Generative AI: Digital forensics tools are used to investigate and analyse digital data (e.g. file contents) to reconstruct a cybersecurity incident.
-Existing forensics tools should be improved with new techniques to identify and extract malicious codes that might be hidden within a generative AI model.
+- a) Input Filters: Input moderation tools detect unsafe prompts (e.g., blocking malicious code).
+The tools need to be tailored to understand domain-specific risks. - b) Digital Forensics Tools for Generative AI: Digital forensics tools are used to investigate and analyse digital data (e.g., file contents) to reconstruct a cybersecurity incident.
+New forensics tools should be explored to help enhance the ability to identify and extract malicious codes that might be hidden within a generative AI model.

-Apart from these tools, databases such as MITRE's Adversarial Threat Landscape for Al Systems provide information on adversary tactics, techniques and case studies for machine learning systems, including generative Al. Al developers can use these to support risk assessment and threat modelling, and to identify useful tools/processes.
+Apart from these tools, databases such as MITRE's Adversarial Threat Landscape for AI Systems provide information on adversary tactics, techniques and case studies for ML systems, including generative AI.
+AI developers can use these to support risk assessment and threat modelling, and to identify useful tools or processes.

-24 This is because existing security controls, such as next-generation firewalls and data loss protection typically rely on restricting communication protocols between nodes and establishing pre-defined filters to detect and mitigate malicious attacks.
+33This is because existing security controls, such as next-generation firewalls and data loss protection typically rely on restricting communication protocols between nodes and establishing pre-defined filters to detect and mitigate malicious attacks.
 They therefore do not perform well with wide-ranging communications that may span interactive and dynamic dialogue, long text and source code.
-In the case of multi-modal models, this can even extend to various forms of content such as images, videos and sounds.
+In the case of multi-modal models, this can even extend to various forms of content such as images, videos and audio.